Installing conda

 Until recently, the (relatively) hard part had been to ensure that you’re using conda-forge, rather than an Anaconda default channel.
 The instructions below describe how to install Miniforge, which is conda-forge without the Anaconda default channel.

 You likely have a package manager for your operating system, such as Homebrew, apt-get, or yum.
-Use conda for your Python packages and your operating system’s package manager for applications (web browsers, text editors, etc.).*
+Use conda for Python and its packages and your operating system’s package manager for applications (web browsers, text editors, etc.).

 Where will the files go?

-The entire Python distribution, with all packages and the binary shared libraries that support them, will go into a new directory, most likely in your home directory and named mambaforge.
-All of the files in it are installed with your own user permissions (i.e. not superuser/requiring sudo).
+The entire Python distribution, with all packages and the binary shared libraries that support them, will go into a new directory, most likely in your home directory and named miniforge3.
+All of the files in it are installed with your own user permissions (i.e. not superuser, not requiring sudo).

-1. Delete that directory with rm -rf ~/mambaforge.
+1. Delete that directory with rm -rf ~/miniforge3.

 2. Delete a file named ~/.condarc, if you have one.